Transmission of coherent information at the onset of interactions: Conclusions and Outlook

-We then explicitly calculated the leading order time evolution of the coherent informations of the direct and complementary channels, for the case of interaction Hamiltonians of the form $\hat{A}\otimes \hat{B}$ and showed that the leading order is determined by a quantity that we call the $n$-exposure.
+We then explicitly calculated the leading order time evolution of the $n-$coherent information of the direct and complementary channels, for the case of interaction Hamiltonians of the form $\hat{A}\otimes \hat{B}$ and showed that the leading order is determined by a quantity that we call the $n$-exposure.
 Intuitively, the $n$-exposure quantifies how much of the pre-existing quantum correlations in system $A\tilde{A}$ are exposed to the interaction Hamiltonian between systems $A$ and $B$.
 The larger the exposure, the faster does the coherent information of the direct and complementary channel change.
+Importantly, we have shown that the $n-$exposure is not proportional to the amount of pre-existing entanglement (as measured by the von Neumann entropy), nor is it proportional to the $n-$R\'enyi entropy.
+Instead, it depends non-trivially on the initial state of $A$, such that two initial configurations with the same initial entanglement may exhibit entirely different behaviours at the onset of the quantum channel.
 We illustrated how the $n$-exposure dependends on the initial state of $A$, and on the interaction Hamiltonian, in a simple model of the light-matter interaction and in qutrit systems.

-Further, it will be very interesting to calculate the analog of the $n$-exposure for interaction Hamiltonians of the more general form $\sum_r \hat{A}_r\otimes\hat{B}_r$.
+In future work, it will be very interesting to calculate the analog of the $n$-exposure for interaction Hamiltonians of the more general form $\sum_r \hat{A}_r\otimes\hat{B}_r$.
 Interestingly, in this case the contributions to the leading order change in the $n$-coherent information of the direct and complementary channels do not simply factorize into separate contributions from systems $A$ and $B$.
 It will then also be interesting to revisit the limit $n\rightarrow 1$ (see also Appendix \ref{app:caution}).

-In practice, for example for the running of quantum processors, it may be possible to use the notion of exposure to optimize their performance, for example, by extremizing the exposure to maximize a desired transfer of quantum correlations, or conversely, to minimize exposure in order to reduce leakage of quantum correlations to an environment.
+In practice, for example in the running of quantum processors, it may be possible to use the notion of exposure to optimize their performance, for example, by extremizing the exposure to maximize a desired transfer of quantum correlations, or conversely, to minimize exposure in order to reduce leakage of quantum correlations to an environment.
+We also anticipate that the notion of $n-$exposure may prove useful in the implementation of quantum algorithms when certain qubits are idle.
+In particular, one may rotate a qubit in its Bloch sphere along an isocurve of $n$-R\'enyi entropy, thus preserving its $n$-coherent information with the rest of the qubits, but to a location in the Bloch sphere that decreases its exposure to decohering.
+This principle should also be extendable to multiple qubits at a time, possibly utilizing supervised machine learning with a cost function that contains the exposure.
+Work in this direction is in progress.